boldflight/BibleConverter/test_EPUB/output/isa.md

 as well as the sound of your stringed instruments.
 You lie on a bed of maggots,
 with a blanket of worms over you.

+[12] Look how you have fallen from the sky,
 O shining one, son of the dawn!
 You have been cut down to the ground,
 O conqueror of the nations!